Harden scores 42 points, Rockets hold off Celtics 115-104

-BOSTON — James Harden and the Houston Rockets are at their best when they are knocking down 3-pointers, getting points in the paint and racking up points to the foul line.

-They did all three against the Boston Celtics and it added up to a mostly easy outing against a team that is continuing to struggle.

-Harden had 42 points before fouling out late in the fourth quarter and Houston held on to beat Boston 115-104 on Sunday for its fifth straight victory.
+BOSTON — James Harden had 42 points before fouling out late in the fourth quarter and the Houston Rockets held on the beat the Boston Celtics 115-104 on Sunday for their fifth straight victory.

 Harden made six 3-pointers and scored 40 or more points for the 24th time this season.
 Houston entered the day in fifth place in the Western Conference standings, a game behind of fourth-place Oklahoma City.